Draft / April 22, 2026

 First-edition scope

-The current draft fixes the syntax and early-error surface for component declarations, statement-oriented template elements, TSX expression islands, lazy destructuring, raw style elements, and #style access.
-It documents #server as a host-defined extension surface rather than as part of universal TSRX.
+The current draft fixes the syntax and early-error surface for component declarations, statement-oriented template elements, expression islands, lazy destructuring, raw style elements, {style} attribute values, and proposal-aligned submodule declarations.

 Introduction